yvesh/mac-os-joomla-dev/phpcs.md

 composer global require

+If you added the composer binary directory to your $PATH you can now use phpcs as normal command.

 ### Usage

 You can use phpcs as a standalone program, but most times you just want to integrate it into PHPStorm.